Globox1997/DungeonZ/README.md

         },
         "minecraft:netherite_block": {
             "boss_entity": "minecraft:warden", // required for one block id!
-At this block position the boss will spawn "replace": "minecraft:air"
+At this block position the boss will spawn "data": "", // optional add nbt info to the boss entity "replace": "minecraft:air"
         },
         "minecraft:emerald_block": {